lynmirai00/lynmirai00/README.md

 🔹 Developing personal Android apps to gain hands-on experience
 🔹 Continuously learning to strengthen both technical and design skills
 🔹 Building a solid foundation to become a freelance developer in the near future

 ---

-### 🎯 Personal Interests

-- 🎵 Listening to music — I especially focus on the melody and lyrics, feeling that life would be incomplete without music
-- 📺 Watching anime and immersing myself in its unique stories and art
-- 📸 Photography and videography to capture meaningful moments
-- 🎨 Drawing, mainly mandalas, as a way to relax and express creativity
-- 🔮 Interested in astrology, tarot, and numerology — exploring the mysteries beyond everyday life

----